And Fools Shine On

 "And Fools Shine On" is a song by the American rock band Brother Cane.
-It was released in 1995 as the lead single from their second album, Seeds.
-The song reached number-one on the US Billboard Album Rock Tracks chart, ranking at number 5 on the year-end mainstream rock chart.
-The song also reached number 12 in Canada on the RPM Top Singles chart.
+It was released in June 1995 as the lead single from their second album, Seeds.
+The song reached number one on the US Billboard Album Rock Tracks chart, ranking at number five on the year-end Album Rock Tracks chart.
+The song also reached number 12 on Canada's RPM 100 Hit Tracks chart.
+Ken Fox directed the song's music video, which was shot in Los Angeles.
 The song was used in the movie Halloween: The Curse of Michael Myers.